-UFP particles in Payerne have multiple sources, some of which are primary (e.g. traffic) or secondary (e.g. NPF).
-Such sources are expected to have a strong diurnal and day to day variability as we observe a strong variation in the number concentration within each month sometimes exceeding two orders of magnitude (Fig. S11).
-Regardless, throughout the year, we observe a constant background of ~4000 cm-3 UFP (Fig. 2A) along with distinct diurnal patterns on top of this background suggesting considerable contribution from local UFP sources.
+UFPs in Payerne have multiple sources, some of which are primary (e.g., traffic) and some of which are secondary (e.g., NPF).
+Such sources are expected to have a strong diurnal and day-to-day variability as we observe a strong variation in the number concentration within each month sometimes exceeding 2 orders of magnitude (Fig. S11).
+Regardless, throughout the year, we observe a constant background of $\sim 4000 \,\mathrm{cm}^{-3}$ UFPs (Fig. 2a) along with distinct diurnal patterns on top of this background, suggesting considerable contribution from local UFP sources.
 Our measured UFP concentrations resemble those measured in rural and suburban locations around Europe (Trechera et al., 2023).
-The Aitken mode contributes around half of the total UFP background and shows very little seasonal variability (Fig. 2C).
-In contrast, the nucleation mode, which also contributes about half to the UFP background, exhibits a distinct increase during daytime, making it the dominant contributor to total UFP and

-- driving the variability in UFP concentration, especially in spring (62.4%) (Fig. 2B).
+The Aitken mode contributes around half of the total UFP background and shows very little seasonal variability (Fig. 2c).
+In contrast, the nucleation mode, which also contributes about half to the UFP background, exhibits a distinct increase during daytime, making it the dominant contributor to total UFP and driving the variability in UFP concentration, especially in spring (62.4%) (Fig. 2b).
 This observation indicates an important role of nearby emissions and secondary aerosol formation relative to long range transport.
-During all seasons, the morning and evening peaks are concurrent with rush hours and could be attributed to traffic emissions, - 365 visible also in both the nucleation and to a lesser extent in the Aitken modes, in line with previous studies showing the contribution of traffic emissions to these size classes (Zhou et al., 2020; Rönkkö et al., 2017).
-An additional midday peak in the UFP concentration, driven by nucleation mode particles, is observed in spring and summer indicative of NPF events taking place in warmer seasons.
-This conclusion is further verified by the increase of cluster ions in these months (Fig. 2D), which are indicative for local NPF, usually more abundant in spring (Dada - 370 et al., 2023; Dada et al., 2017) following the onset of vegetation, warmer temperatures and increased solar radiation (Fig. S6).
-A detailed analysis of NPF events is presented in section 4.4.
-Although UFP number concentration data for autumn are incomplete (no data is available for the months of August and September), we expect a midday peak in the UFP concentration as observed in the Aitken mode particles - in August (Fig. S12).
+During all seasons, the morning and evening peaks are concurrent with rush hours and could be attributed to traffic emissions, also visible both in the nucleation mode and to a lesser extent in the Aitken mode, in line with previous studies showing the contribution of traffic emissions to these size classes (Zhou et al., 2020; Rönkkö et al., 2017).
+An additional midday peak in the UFP concentration, driven by nucleation-mode particles, is observed in spring and summer, indicative of NPF events taking place in warmer seasons.
+This conclusion is further verified by the increase in cluster ions in these months (Fig. 2d), which are indicative of local NPF, usually more abundant in spring (Dada et al., 2023, 2017) following the onset of vegetation, warmer temperatures and increased solar radiation (Fig. S6).
+A detailed analysis of NPF events is presented in Sect.
+4.4.
+Although UFP number concentration data for autumn are incomplete (no data are available for the months of August and September), we expect a midday peak in the UFP concentration as observed in the Aitken-mode particles in August (Fig. S12).
 Given the nature of the location in Payerne (see Fig. S1), we expect the harvesting season to affect the concentration not only of the coarse particles but also of the ultrafine ones.
-In addition, earlier studies have shown a second wave of NPF events occurring during autumn when temperatures decrease allowing for better condensation of gases into the particle phase (Dada et al., 2017).
+In addition, earlier studies have shown a second wave of NPF events occurring during autumn when temperatures decrease, allowing for better condensation of gases into the particle phase (Dada et al., 2017).
 In the next sections we quantify the contribution of the primary and secondary sources to the total UFP concentrations.